 Other services try to lead with an initial value benefit for prospects, and allow the advisor to follow up to try to convert the individual to an ongoing client, such as My New Financial Advisor with their Free Retirement Report or the Advisor Marketing Tool from BoulevardR.
 The idea is to get the client interested in some initial advice and basic guidance, and then seek out an advisor to take it to the next level.

-Another approach for trying to connect consumers with advisors by establishing a third-party service to provide ratings and reviews of advisors, which is the model Tippybob has been implementing.
-This model is perhaps the least certain - will enough advisors have enough of their clients provide reviews on the site to reach a critical mass of reviews that makes it a relevant decision-making tool for the public?
-Nonetheless, given the success of "review sites" in a wide range of other industries, expect to see more advisor review sites cropping up in the coming years.
+Another approach for trying to connect consumers with advisors by establishing a third-party service to provide ratings and reviews of advisors, which is the model start-up Tippybob was implementing.
+This model is perhaps the least certain – will enough advisors have enough of their clients provide reviews on the site to reach a critical mass of reviews that makes it a relevant decision-making tool for the public?
+Ultimately, it was not successful for Tippybob, which shut down within a year or two.
+Nonetheless, given the success of “review sites” in a wide range of other industries, expect to see more advisor review sites cropping up in the coming years.

 The rise of these various services raises the fundamental question – can you really outsource prospecting for clients?
 Some planners I’ve spoken with have suggested this is impossible – clients do business with people they know and trust, and there’s no way to start building trust if some third-party service delivers people to you.